 This course is the first of a three-part series and it provides a foundation in basic diagnostic coding and classification systems in a variety of health care settings.
-Emphasis is placed on International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM) coding conventions, rules, methodology, sequencing, data sets, documentation requirements, quality control and coding resources.
+Emphasis is placed on International Classification of Diseases.
+9th Revision, Clinical Modification (ICD-9-CM) coding conventions, rules, methodology, sequencing, data sets, documentation requirements, quality control and coding resources.
 Practical application of coding inpatient and outpatient records with ICD-9-CM classification system will be studied utilizing workbooks and various handouts.

 (39.6 Lec.
 Hrs./39.6 Lab Hrs.)
-Prerequisite: HSC:113, HIT:120, and BIO:168, or instructor's approval.
+Prerequisite: BIO:168, HIT:120 and HSC:113, or consent of instructor.
 Co-requisites: BIO:173 and HIT:150.